patriglesias/SBI_SFHs/README.md

 We use the remaining $10$% of the samples to evaluate the performance of the model, by getting from their latent vectors probability distributions for the values of each of the $9$ percentiles + $[M/H]$ and comparing them with the actual true values.

-The general performance is obtained by plotting the mean value of each posterior vs the ground truth, while the uncertainty prediction is checked by studying the coverage probabilities.
+The general performance is obtained by plotting the mean value of each posterior vs the ground truth, while the uncertainty prediction is checked by studying the coverage probabilities and a SBC test.
 We also do a Corner plot.

 ![Examples percentile prediction](https://github.com/patriglesias/BNN_SFHs/blob/55d859ad4765f1bad79afc30ee99ba11af8aeb1c/plots_png/prediction_no_title_0-1.png)
 ![Examples percentile prediction](https://github.com/patriglesias/BNN_SFHs/blob/55d859ad4765f1bad79afc30ee99ba11af8aeb1c/plots_png/prediction_no_title_11-1.png)